Tea Time (Home-Made Tea Bags)

 My Gocco is a PG-5 model (a slightly older and smaller model), newer ones are available.

-a)screens b) gocco printer c) lightbox d) colour blocker e) carbon pencil f) lightbulbs in box g) notepad for sizing and practised h) blue filter i) ink made for gocco printers |
+d) colour blocker e) carbon pencil f) lightbulbs in box g) notepad for sizing and practised h) blue filter

 Unfortunately Gocco’s have been discontinued.
 The Gocco printers and materials have become more difficult to find.
 You can still order them online from a few sources (that’s where I purchased mine).
 I’ve listed retailers that supply materials, inks, screens, bulbs, below.
 Also I'm working on a tutorial so stay tuned!
 Happy Goccoing!